 The OCVE also has a well-established and diverse Local Agents Program.
 These agents function in the same capacity of a FHP/OCVE trooper.
-The agent members include Cape Coral Police Department, Collier County Sheriff's Office, Orange County Sheriff's Office, and Palm Beach County Sheriff's Office.
+The agent members include Cape Coral Police Department, Collier County Sheriff's Office, and Palm Beach County Sheriff's Office.
 These agents function as force multipliers in support of the FHP mission.